open/close all folders

 - Your Head Asplode: He loses his head to a blast from his own shotgun.

 Just as easily as I CREATED YOU, so I will DESTROY YOU!A monstrous, human-like creature that appears in F.E.A.R.
 3, actively hostile to ATC, the Point Man, and Paxton Fettel.
 It repeatedly attacks and attempts to sabotage the efforts of Paxton and the Point Man to reach Alma.
-Actually an amalgam of the darkest and most hideous aspects of Harlan Wade's personality and the memories associated with him, born from the minds of his children - Alma, Paxton and the Point Man.
-In short, the man behind it all has returned.
+Surprisingly, and disturbingly, even Alma seems to be afraid of it.

 - Big Bad: Of F.E.A.R 3.